Polish hip-hop

-The Polish hip hop scene was born in the early 1990s, due to the popularity of American rap.
+The Polish hip hop scene started in the early 1990s, due to the popularity of American rap.
 Nevertheless, rap style in Polish music has its deep roots in the 1980s Polish punk rock, alternative rock, disco and funk music.

 Polish hip-hop artists are well-known performers across Europe, especially in the former Eastern Bloc.
-Many rappers from Poland are collaborating with artists from Europe, the USA and even Cuba.
+Many rappers from Poland have collaborated with artists from Europe, the US and even Cuba.

 History

-The first album by a Polish performer was East on the Mic by PM Cool Lee, which featured two songs in Polish.
-Lee was from Kielce, but Warsaw soon emerged as a center for hip hop, after KOLOR, a radio station, began broadcasting Kolor Shock, hosted by Bogna Świątkowska, Paul Jackson, an African American expatriate, Sylvia Opoku from London, and DJ Volt, whose crew, 1kHz, became performing stars in their own right in 1995.
-Volt also founded the first Polish independent hip hop label, Beat Records.
+One of The first album by a Polish performer was East on the Mic by PM Cool Lee, which featured two songs in Polish.
+Lee was from Kielce, but in Warsaw in 1991, the duo Trials X recorded the demo album "Fekalia", which was released in the UZI store in 1992.
+It was the first album by a rap band recorded entirely in Polish.
+Warsaw soon emerged as a center for hip hop, after KOLOR, a radio station, began broadcasting Kolor Shock, hosted by Bogna Świątkowska, Paul Jackson, an African American expatriate, Sylvia Opoku from London, and DJ Volt, whose crew, 1kHz, became performing stars in their own right in 1995.
+In 1994, the duo Trials X recorded the album "Prawda, Cel, Przesłanie" (Truth, Purpose, Message) in the S4 studio, which was released in the spring of 1995.
+Volt also founded the first Polish independent hip hop label, B.E.A.T.
+Records.
 Although the label did not last long, it did introduce groups like Trzyha and Molesta.
 In Poznań, PH Kopalnia's Polski Rap - Zakazane Piosenki (Polish rap - Forbidden Songs).

 Now known as Liroy, the former PM Cool Lee released Alboom in 1995, which included the hit "Scyzoryk" (Penknife).

-The most recognizable Polish hip hop band abroad is probably WWO, which is no longer active since 2006.
-Sokół (who is also the owner of the Prosto Label and the Prosto Wear company) since then recorded 3 albums with Pono and 2 with Marysia Starosta (who was also Sokół's fiancée).
-Jędker abandoned the Polish rap scene to make dance music with Robert M as Monopol (for which he is mocked and disrespected by the present Polish rap scene and most of the listeners) and DJ Deszczu Strugi is an owner of Otra Barwa Studio.
+The most recognizable Polish hip hop band abroad is Kaliber 44 which is definitely the most popular hip-hop band in Poland.
+This band was the first Polish music band to give concerts in the USA, including in Chicago and New York.
+One of the members AbradAb achieved numerous successes after the group's suspension, winning 4 Fryderyk Awards or MTV Europe Music Awards.

+Hardcore psycho-rap

+Hardcore psychorap (also called psychorap) - a subgenre of rap music, created in the nineties by the Polish music band Kaliber 44.
+This genre is characterized by a large amount of psychedelia in the lyrics, productions and the atmosphere itself.
+Psychorap lyrics are sung in a loud tone, sometimes even shouted, which is intended to more effectively convey emotions to the human mind.
+Psychorap is sometimes enriched with additions in the form of female howling or a choir.
+Polish romanticism, as well as fantasy literature, are strong inspirations for its lyrical layer of psychorap.
+Marijuana use also has a certain stigma in the genre.